January 13, 2023 8 min read

 • Add a mattress protector to your bed before you put the sheets on it.
 These special covers will protect your mattress and prevent it from harboring allergens as time goes on.
 Wash the mattress cover whenever you wash your bed sheets for another layer of protection.

-• Use an air purifier with a HEPA filter to remove airborne particles.
+• Use an air purifier with a HEPA filter to remove excess airborne particles.
 Not only will this help to keep the air you breathe cleaner, but the white noise may also help to promote more restful sleep.

 • Dust your bedroom furniture often and vacuum the flooring and carpets regularly to remove excess dust, pet dander, and other common allergens.